 While Equitable Inclusive Leadership Teams operate at all levels of the system, they do not look identical due to the complexity of their work and the size of the organization.
-Given the general Guidance for Equitable Inclusive Leadership Team (EILT), what are the membership “look fors” and potential members at the STATE level?
+What are the membership “look fors” and potential members at the STATE level?

 Membership, Knowledge and Skills

 Member "Look Fors"

 Potential Members on the State EILT (estimated size range between 12-25)